Related image

 An engrossing full-dome theater experience, The Search for Life launches visitors on an awe-inspiring trip through space and time.
 From the depths of Earth’s oceans to the outer reaches of the cosmos, viewers explore the links between life on Earth and the potential for life on other planets.
 Read more

-• Thursday, June 30, 2016 9:23 AM | Anonymous
+• Thursday, June 30, 2016 9:23 AM | Deleted user

 Orléans resident Alex Benay is the president and CEO of the Canada Science and Technology Museums Corporation (CSTMC).